Disclaimer: We own nothing that you recognize as belonging to JK Rowling, though we do have fun playing with her characters.

 Author’s Note: So, this chapter is a bit of a doozy.
 Fair warning to those that feel sensitively towards excessive drinking, mentions of death, and emotional dealings; this chapter has a lot of sensitive issues in it.
 We totally understand if you’d like to wait until the next chapter, but if you’re happy to read on then we’d like to say enjoy, and we hope that you like it!
 Onward…to the chapter!!

-Lovely chapter image by artemesia
+Lovely chapter image by artemesia over at TDA!!

 Rule 21: Liquid Problem Solving is an understandable, and even acceptable, act after feelings of rage, sadness, ragedness (rage/sadness combined), excessive family drama, etc.